coding19-imdea/coding19-imdea.github.io/problems/problem18.md

 ## Task
 The task for this week is fairly simple.
 It consists of two parts.
-- **Create an interpreter for a subset of Lisp at your choice**.
+- **Create an interpreter for a subset of Lisp of your choice**.
 At the very least you should be able to correctly interpret the first program in the example below.
 (Which Lisp?
 The one described in first chapters of [this book](https://leanpub.com/progalgs/read))
 - [optional, but recommended] **Visualize the Abstract Syntax Tree of Lisp programs** (in pdf, html or whatever).
 You do not need to write your own graphical library, but do not use a library that already plots ASTs (it's fine to use a library that plots graphs and such).

 We will look at the program by hand; no automatic solution check.
 Write a small documentation on how to run and use them.
 The shorter and more elegant your code the better.